tensorflow/gnn/tensorflow_gnn/docs/guide/gnn_modeling.md

 `tensor`.

 Edge features can be used as side inputs to convolutions.
-For example, `tfgnn.keras.layers.SimpleConvolution` used above has an init argument `sender_edge_feature=...`that can be set to the name of an edge feature, which then gets included in the concatenation of inputs to the user-supplied transformation.
+For example, `tfgnn.keras.layers.SimpleConv` used above has an init argument `sender_edge_feature=...`that can be set to the name of an edge feature, which then gets included in the concatenation of inputs to the user-supplied transformation.